 The best known herbicide of this type is glyphosate (Roundup).
 Herbicides in this class kill all types of plants including broadleaf plants and grasses.
-They are applied foliar to vegetation and translocated throughout the plant.
+They are applied vegetation and to translocated foliar throughout the plant.
 Their mode of action seems to stop the production of amino acids in plants.
 This class of herbicide seems to work better on grasses than on broadleaf plants.
-Phosphono amino acid herbicides are nonselective foliar applied herbicides.
+Phosphono amino acid herbicides nonselective foliar applied herbicides.
 They have no soil activity and are applied post emergent.
 Glyphosate can be found in many products used in almost every type of vegetation management.